halzq/fork-pull-model/pull-requests.md

 # About pull requests
 A pull request is a proposal to merge a set of changes from one branch into another.
+Anyone with read access to a repository can create a pull request.
 ## About collaborative development models
 https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model
 ### a.
 Fork and pull model